 It took Horner just over a season to secure the team's first podium at the 2006 Monaco Grand Prix.
 Before the race he promised that should a Red Bull finish in the top three, he would take a dip in the Energy Station's pool in his birthday suit - and true to his word he kept his promise, albeit dressed in a superman cape.

-Now older and wiser, Horner has led the team to three consecutive constructors' and drivers' titles, with the appointment of Adrian Newey as technical director proving to be an inspired decision.
+Older and wiser, Horner led the team to four consecutive constructors' and drivers' titles between 2010 and 2013, with the appointment of Adrian Newey as technical director proving to be an inspired decision.
 With its success, Horner has also built Red Bull's political standing within the sport and enjoys a close relationship with F1 supremo Bernie Ecclestone.

 Newey 'very much involved' in design of 2015 Red Bull (December 18, 2014)

 Red Bull proposal governed by self-interest - Mercedes (December 3, 2014)

 Engine change 'right for the sport' - Horner (December 3, 2014)